 BUT ISN’T AN-ACC BEING IMPLEMENTED IN 2021?

-FACT: NO – THE AN-ACC IS STILL IN TRIAL PHASE, AND THERE IS STILL NO DECISION TO IMPLEMENT IT AT ALL
+FACT: NO – THE AN-ACC IS STILL IN TRIAL PHASE UNTIL 2022, AND NO FINAL DECISIONS TO IMPLEMENT IT HAVE BEEN MADE

-Whilst the AN-ACC trial has progressed, the Government has stipulated that there has still been no decision that the tool will be implemented.
+Whilst the AN-ACC trial has progressed and the Royal Commission’s Final Report makes a recommendation for funding via a casemix classification system (such as AN-ACC) there has still been no confirmation that the tool will be implemented. .

 Let’s take a look at the trial.